 New York State

-Tuition Assistance Program: New York State residents attending colleges in New York State are eligible for the Tuition Assistance Program (TAP) Awards through NYS HESC.
+Tuition Assistance Program: New York State residents attending universities in New York State are eligible for the Tuition Assistance Program (TAP) Awards through NYS HESC.
 The purpose of the Tuition Assistance Program is to give access and choice to all New York State residents according to the educational interests and needs of the student.
 The awards may be received for a maximum of eight semesters.

 An annual application for TAP is required along with a completed Free Application for Federal Student Aid (FAFSA), which is available after